kelwyres/KpSC-pan-metabolic-model/README.md

 ## Citation

-If you make use of this model, please cite Vezinna et al. Bactabolize: A tool for high-throughput generation of bacterial strain-specific metabolic models *in prep*.
+If you make use of the KpSC pan metabolic model v1, please cite Bactabolize: A tool for high-throughput generation of bacterial strain-specific metabolic models, (2023), eLife, https://doi.org/10.7554/eLife.87406.1

 ## Contributors